-Olivia Jade Flaunts Her Fit Figure In A Cheeky Brown Bikini While Enjoying ‘Swinter’ Weather
+Olivia Jade Flaunts Her Fit Figure In A Cheeky Brown Bikini While Enjoying 'Swinter' Weather

 Olivia's followers couldn't stop gushing over how great she looked.

-“Can you drop your workout routine?!
-You look amazing!” read one message.
+"Can you drop your workout routine?!
+You look amazing!" one message read.

-“Looking fabulous and love your swimsuit,” wrote another fan.
+"Looking fabulous and love your swimsuit," another fan wrote.

-“Keep posting this content and you can fraud your way into congress for all I care,” quipped a third admirer.
+"Keep posting this content and you can fraud your way into congress for all I care," a third admirer quipped.

 While most of the responses to Olivia's post were positive, she has faced a lot of scrutiny in the wake of the college admission bribery scandal that resulted in her mother, Full House star Lori Loughlin, serving time in prison.
 As reported by The Inquisitr, the YouTuber was recently criticized for sharing a video of herself and a group of pals partying.
 Some of her followers suggested that it was inappropriate and irresponsible for them to party during a pandemic.